What is mortar dating

 Criterion II (CII)

-When the first CO2 fractions coincide in a series of three or more samples from the same building unit.
+When analyzed in two fractions only: Mutual agreement between the dates between the first CO2 fractions in a series of 3 or more samples from one single building.

 Not valid for independent mortar analysis, requires age control, for example from dendrochronology or historical sources: